esteveslima/express-template/README.md

  - [Nginx] - Load balance / Reverse proxy server

-      `nginx` folder has a Dockerfile configuration that creates a nginx image and copies the `nginx/nginx.conf` inside the container with the desired configuration.
+      `/services/_deployments/nginx` folder has a Dockerfile configuration that creates a nginx image and copies the `nginx/nginx.conf` inside the container with the desired configuration.
+The current `.conf` file configure a load balancer for each service defined in `docker-compose.yml` with reverse proxy routing.

-      For load balancing, each service container has to remove the `--publish` option from `docker run` and provide the container IP address to the upstream servers in `nginx/nginx.conf` file.
+      Building manual load balancing, each service container has to remove the `--publish` option from `docker run` and provide the container IP address to the upstream servers in `nginx/nginx.conf` file.

+      Using nginx as ingress crontroller for kubernetes, but it's configuration is made within it's ingress `.yml` file with another syntax.

       - ~~***TODO***~~:
-        - Understand better nginx configurations for reverse proxy,load balancing and headers setup.
+        - Understand better nginx configurations for reverse proxy, load balancing, headers and ssl setup.
         - API gateway setup with nginx.